Arturo-Intel/GSS-Tools/public/persona/sentiment.md

         "Karen-Intel",
     ],
     "pse_handling": "The PSEs involved showed a professional attitude and technical competency in handling the issue.
 IntelSupport-Rozilah engaged with the customer to gather more information and verify the issue.
 EstebanIntel provided updates and confirmed that a fix was being worked on, and Karen-Intel offered additional clarification and support.
-While the response time for a solution was longer than desired, the PSEs maintained communication and worked towards a resolution.", "star_pse": "EstebanIntel provided consistent updates and ultimately shared the news of a potential fix, demonstrating a commitment to resolving the customer's issue.", "support_exp_grading": "average",
+While the response time for a solution was longer than desired, the PSEs maintained communication and worked towards a resolution.", "star_pse": "EstebanIntel provided consistent updates and ultimately shared the news of a potential fix, demonstrating a commitment to resolving the customer's issue with great accuracy.", "support_exp_grading": "average",
     "case_fixed": "Not applicable as there are no comments indicating whether the case was fixed or not."
 }